Tag Archives: Conditions and Diseases

 color_blind_12

 In the back of your eyes, you have two different types of cells affecting your ability to detect light.
-One cell type is called cone cells; these detect color.
-There are three types of cone cells: those that detect red, green and blue.
+One of these is called cone cells; these detect color.
+Of these, there are three types: those that detect red, green and blue.
 Our brain perceives color based on degrees of input from these cells.
 Any absence or malfunction in these cells can produce color blindness.
 It stands to reason (and is true) that different degrees of color blindness could result from the extent of malfunction to these cells.

 Who is at risk?